 The Adoption Process

-The San Francisco SPCA strives to bring people and animals together through education and discovery.
-We consider important details such as a person's home, interests and lifestyle.
-Then we match those with an animal's social, exercise and training needs.
+The San Francisco SPCA brings people and animals together.
 Our goal is a loving home and a lasting bond.
-While we reserve the right to refuse an adoption, we make every effort to work with you to address concerns and to find the most appropriate companion animal.
+We consider important details such as a person’s home, interests and lifestyle.
+We match those with an animal’s social, exercise and training needs.

 Please plan on spending at least one hour for the adoption process.
 We’re confident that you’ll find it time well spent—and repaid with countless hours of enjoyment.

 - Adopters must be at least 18 years old and present valid photo ID with proof of current address.

 - We encourage or may require all household members to meet the new dog or cat prior to adoption.